Bessie Williamson

-Elizabeth Leitch Williamson (22 August 1910 – 26 May 1982) was a Scottish distillery manager and former owner of the Laphroaig distillery noted for being the first woman to manage a Scotch whisky distillery during the 20th century.
+Elizabeth Leitch Williamson (22 August 1910 – 26 May 1982) was a Scottish distillery manager and former owner of the Laphroaig distillery noted for being the second woman to manage a Scotch whisky distillery, and the first during the 20th century.
 She is credited as being instrumental in promoting single malt whisky, in particular Islay malts and Laphroaig, during the then-emerging US trend for single malts.

 Biography

 Williamson was born in Glasgow in 1910 the second child of Agnes Whyte (née Paton) and John Williamson, a mercantile clerk.
 In World War I her father was a gunner with the Royal Garrison Artillery, and died in France in 1918.
 She attended the University of Glasgow from 1927, intending to become a teacher, graduating with an MA in 1932.
 While waiting to enrol at Jordanhill College of Education she worked as an office assistant with her uncle William Paton, an accountant working for the restaurateurs and purveyors Smith (Glasgow) Ltd.

 In 1934, Williamson took a summer job as a shorthand typist at Laphroaig distillery, on Islay, intending to stay a few months.
 She worked directly with then owner Ian Hunter, and eventually became office manager.
 When Hunter suffered a stroke in 1938, Williamson took on responsibility for distribution to the United States.
 By the time of World War II she had become the full-time manager of the distillery.

 With operations mothballed during the war and the government seeking to use the distillery for storage and training purposes, Williamson succeeded in preventing the theft of stock or damage to equipment that had occurred at other distilleries such as Old Bushmills Distillery in Dublin and could have hampered recovery of production in the postwar period.
 Over 400 tonnes of ammunition were stored at the facility during the early years of her tenure.